 This is the build log of the OpenBuilds OX CNC router from Ooznest.
 Having already built a Hot Wire CNC foam cutter I got the bug to build a CNC router.
-I’ve used the TB6560 4 axis controller with Mach3 and LinuxCNC that I use on the Hot wire foam cutter.
+I’ve used the TB6560 4 axis controller controller with Mach3 and LinuxCNC that I use on the Hot wire foam cutter.

-I’ve read some very good reports about them and wasn’t disappointed when it arrived.
-The packaging is second to none with items very clearly labelled and boxed into to major assembly’s.
-I also purchased the router mounting kit at the same time for a Katsu 107148G router from Amazon which is a Makita RTX0700CX clone at half the price.
-Since found out the router is 65mm diameter and the mounting plate is 71mm so I had to pack it out with some thin sheet.
+I’ve read some very good reports about the kit and wasn’t disappointed when it arrived.
+The packaging is second to none with items very clearly labelled and boxed into to major assemblies.
+I also purchased the router mounting kit at the same time for the Katsu 107148G trim router from Amazon which is a Makita RTX0700CX clone at half the price.
+Since found out the router is 65mm diameter and the mounting plate is 71mm.
+So I had to buy a new one the cirrect size.